 If you suspect you or someone you love may be developing an addiction to alcohol, it’s important to understand some of the symptoms of alcoholism earlier than later.

-This will ensure you’re able to identify a potentially life-threatening health issue in need of attention.
+This will ensure you can identify a potentially life-threatening health issue that needs attention.

 Symptoms of Alcoholism

-A person with AUD may swear of off drinking on Monday, only to be back at it, come Wednesday.
-What is happening, in this case, is that, once the alcohol has been fully purged from the system, the desire to refuel it creeps back in.
+A person with AUD may swear off drinking on Monday, only to be back at it come Wednesday.
+What is happening, in this case, is that once the alcohol has been fully purged from the system, the desire to refuel it creeps back in.
 The intensity of the craving to consume alcohol can make any previous resolutions seem inapplicable.

 A hallmark of a substance abuse disorder is the stubborn persistence of continuing to use the substance, regardless of the potential for negative consequences.
-The nature of addiction is that it overrides common sense and good intentions, and prompts a person to forego all else in pursuit of the high.
-An addicted person will ignore consequences if it means getting to drink once more.
+The nature of addiction is that it overrides common sense and good intentions and prompts a person to forego all else in pursuit of the high.
+An addicted person will ignore the consequences even if it means drinking once more.

 Early Warning Signs

-It is most often that signs of an alcohol problem will be noticed long before a person goes in for an official screening.
-One of the first things to watch out for is the presence of a pattern of excessive drinking behavior.
-There is a difference between enjoying the occasional drinks with friends and feeling a need to consume alcohol every night before bed.
-The severity of intoxication that occurs during pattern drinking should be closely monitored, as well, as there tends to be a gradual slide into consuming more alcohol than was initially intended.
+Most often, signs of an alcohol problem will be noticed long before a person goes for an official screening.
+One of the first things to watch out for is a pattern of excessive drinking behavior.
+There is a difference between enjoying the occasional drinks with friends and needing to consume alcohol every night before bed.
+The severity of intoxication during pattern drinking should also be closely monitored, as there tends to be a gradual slide into consuming more alcohol than was initially intended.

 Variability of Risk Factors

-Arrangement of chromosomes can also play a role in the determination of response to alcohol use.
-Genetic studies have revealed that those carrying the Y chromosome have a special enzyme in the stomach which can better process and eliminate alcohol from the body.
+The arrangement of chromosomes can also play a role in determining response to alcohol use.
+Genetic studies have revealed that those carrying the Y chromosome have a special enzyme in the stomach that can better process and eliminate alcohol from the body.
 Without that enzyme, more alcohol remains in the bloodstream, and higher levels of intoxication occur.
-It may not seem fair, but XX folks simply cannot get away with drinking as much.
+It may not seem fair, but XX folks cannot get away with drinking as much.

 While the previously mentioned risk factors are still in a constant state of analysis, experts in the study of risk factors have overwhelmingly determined that underlying mental health disorders are at the core of many substance use disorders.
-The presence of poor mental health– which includes both mood and personality disorders – can both influence the desire to engage in addictive behaviors, and the ability to escape the addiction.
+Poor mental health–including mood and personality disorders – can influence the desire to engage in addictive behaviors and the ability to escape the addiction.
 Addictions that include both substance abuse and a mental health disorder are known as co-occurring conditions.
-Successful treatment in such cases often depends on both the alcoholism and the mental health problems being addressed, simultaneously.
+Successful treatment in such cases often depends on the alcoholism and the mental health problems being addressed simultaneously.

 Degrees of Severity

 The line between acceptable – and unacceptable – alcohol use can be difficult to discern.
-For this reason, determinations can range from simple use, to abuse, to dependence and addiction.
-While one person can express drinking a few beers every night without a problem, another person can experience negative consequences for doing such.
+For this reason, determinations can range from simple use to abuse to dependence and addiction.
+While one person can express drinking a few beers every night without a problem, another can experience negative consequences.
 The risk factors involved will play a part in what behaviors are determined to be problematic, as will the person’s level of honesty with self and others.

-In order to qualify for an official diagnosis of AUD, a screening list of questions is administered.
-As can be noted, the nature of the questioning is highly dependent upon the subjective experiences of those involved.
-A person will be asked whether he or she believes the drinking to be a problem, whether those around have indicated that the drinking is a problem, and whether there have been any tangible consequences surrounding the alcohol use.
-If the drinking is determined to be a cause of concern for the drinker, or for those around the drinker, a diagnosis can be provided.
-The qualifiers for the diagnoses can range from mild to severe, depending on the questions which are answered in the affirmative.
+To qualify for an official diagnosis of AUD, a screening list of questions is administered.
+As noted, the nature of the questioning is highly dependent upon the subjective experiences of those involved.
+A person will be asked whether they believe drinking to be a problem, whether those around them have indicated that drinking is a problem and whether there have been any tangible consequences surrounding the alcohol use.
+If the drinking is determined to be a cause of concern for the drinker or for those around the drinker, a diagnosis can be provided.
+The qualifiers for the diagnoses can range from mild to severe, depending on the questions answered in the affirmative.